emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

 # Connect via Eclipse Paho Java

-In this tutorial, you will learn how to use [**Eclipse Paho Java Client**](https://github.com/eclipse/paho.mqtt.java) to implement the connection, subscription, messaging, unsubscription, and other functions between the client and MQTT broker..
+In this tutorial, you will learn how to use [**Eclipse Paho Java Client**](https://github.com/eclipse/paho.mqtt.java) to implement the connection, subscription, messaging, unsubscription, and other functions between the client and MQTT broker.

 Eclipse Paho Java is an open-source MQTT client library that can be used to implement MQTT communication protocol in Java applications.
 It offers multiple APIs for simplifying the implementation and usage of MQTT protocol and supports various MQTT versions.
 Using it, one can easily create MQTT clients, send or receive messages, and handle operations such as connecting, subscribing, and unsubscribing.
 Eclipse Paho Java also offers advanced features like auto-reconnect and SSL secure connectivity.
 It is a powerful and easy-to-use MQTT client library that can help Java developers quickly implement the MQTT communication protocol.